ahoskins/jekyll-site/about.md

 ---

 Right now, I'm most interested in front-end development.
-I have experiance building [pragmatic and maintained things](https://github.com/ahoskins/Winston), but also like quickly getting
+I have experience building [pragmatic and maintained things](https://github.com/ahoskins/Winston), but also like quickly getting
 [stuff done](https://github.com/ahoskins/Snapper) at [Hackathons](https://github.com/ahoskins/grind).
-To satisfy my more academic interests in computer science, I like to learn about things in the functional world like Elm, Redux, and ClojureScript &mdash; and I think it makes me a better developer when using boring old JavaScript.
+I like learning about things in the [functional world](http://elm-lang.org/), the React [ecosystem](https://github.com/gaearon/react-transform-boilerplate), concepts in [design](http://www.amazon.com/Design-Everyday-Things-Donald-Norman/dp/1452654123), and utopian [development workflows](http://zachholman.com/talk/move-fast-break-nothing/).

 I study Computer Engineering at the University of Alberta, and will graduate in spring 2017.
 I've previously interned at [TELUS](www.telus.com) and
-[Garmin](http://www.garmin.com/en-US), and I'm very excited to be at [Mesosphere](https://mesosphere.com/) this summer.
+[Garmin](http://www.garmin.com/en-US), and I'm excited to be joining [Mesosphere](https://mesosphere.com/) this summer.